NYU-CSSA/game-night-management-2019/README.md

 If the team needs to have access to the mlab account, please contact the previous administor. a quick guide to Mlab: https://www.youtube.com/watch?v=be1e5vmZCj4

+## 2019 updates

+* uses mongoDb to store information of staffs and players
+* remove player teams, add player nicknames and NetId

 ## 1. Software Preparation
 ```
 mongodb